minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

 .. start-mc-admin-replicate-desc

-The :mc:`mc admin replicate` command creates and manages :ref:`site replication <minio-site-replication-overview>` for a set of MinIO peer sites.
+The :mc-cmd:`mc admin replicate` command creates and manages :ref:`site replication <minio-site-replication-overview>` for a set of MinIO peer sites.

 Site replication mimics an active-active bucket replication, but for multiple MinIO deployments.
 Wherever a change occurs to IAM settings, buckets, or objects across the set of sites, the change replicates across all sites in the site replication group.